jwluiten/jwluiten.github.io/docs/index.md

 ## Why is this easy?

-Once you've got your SunSDR and ExpertSDR up and running, you're bound to find out that CAT interfaces (Computer Aided Tuning) and CI-V adapters are no match for the TCI interface introduced by Expert Electronics.
+Once you've got your SunSDR and ExpertSDR up and running, you're bound to find out that a growing number of relevant progams seamlessly integrate with expertSDR.
+Spots from the DX-cluster show up in the frequency spectrum of expertSDR.
+Skimmers tap into data provided by expertSDR and decode CW and a myriad of other digital modes.

+### Look ma, no cables

+CAT interfaces (Computer Aided Tuning) and CI-V adapters are no match for what expertSDR has to offer.
 Physical cables, the CI-V Interface and the CAT protocol all became obsolete.

+### Transceiver Control Interface

-Expert Electronics is setting a benchmark here and many suppliers already adapted their software to the TCI protocol.
+Expert Electronics is setting a benchmark with their TCI protocol.
+Many suppliers already adapted their software to the TCI protocol.
 [SDC (Software Defined Connectors)](https://www.lw-sdc.com), [MacLoggerDX](https://www.dogparksoftware.com/MacLoggerDX.html) and many others run flawlessly with ExpertSDR3.
+Chasing DX, running digital modes and finding a running spot all of a sudden became a breeze.

 ## Let's help each other